zilishen/documentation/content/nginx-one/how-to/certificates/manage-certificates.md

 ### SSL/TLS certificates and more

-When managing certificates, keys, and Certificate Authority (CA) files, you may need a copy to upload them to NGINX One Console.
+NGINX One Console supports certificates for access to repositories.
+You may need a copy of these files to upload them to NGINX One Console.
 If you have an NGINX subscription, log in to https://my.f5.com/.
 From there, you can download the following files:

 - SSL Certificate (with a `.crt` file extension)